 New York's new paid parental leave plan

 2. This year, the first stage of New York’s paid parental leave plan rolls out, which will be, once in full effect, one of the most generous family leave plans in the country.
 But how will the new law affect nannies, housekeepers and other domestic workers?
 The New York Times takes an in depth look at the new law, including who qualifies for it and why nannies might be afraid to ask for leave.

 3. If you’ve just had a baby, you’re probably not eating well, sleeping well, or even showering well.
 The Birth Hour has a great list of self-care tips for new parents.
 It’s full of awesome ideas, products and services in every price range, so give it a glance before you head to that baby shower, visit a new parent, or threaten your partner for waking you up for the millionth time tonight.

 4. Big props to Iceland for going after gender-based discrimination in the workplace!
-The Nordic country is the First Nation to legalize equal pay, and companies that pay women and men differently will be fine.
+The Nordic country is the first nation to legalize equal pay, and companies that pay women and men differently will be fined.
 Read more here.

 5. Parents that are expecting new additions to their family are probably anticipating some subtractions in their cash flow.
 The costs of raising a child can total nearly a quarter of a million dollars--and that’s not even counting college tuition.
 Babylist has put together an overview of what you should be expecting to spend, and on what, in baby’s first year.
 If I had a dollar for every diaper I changed...

 Photography by Sarina Cass of Red Anchor Photo.